antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 ## Examples and Documentation

 All of this was great, but I was fearing of one last obstacle.
-Indeed, what would happened once they would be able to use this CI/CD pipeline, only to discover that all the stages are failing, with no clear documentation on how to solve this?
+What would happen if developers adopted the CI/CD pipeline only to find stages failing, with no clear documentation to resolve issues?
 They would probably give up or try to fix it later, which would destroy the initial goal.

 So I knew that if I wanted to onboard people in this, we needed to deliver clear documentation with direct examples, so they would be able to understand why these errors might appear, and how to fix them.